Diazepam Vaginal Suppository

 • Pelvic muscle spasms

 In this context, "high tone" refers to muscles that are in a constant state of contraction — rigid and unable to relax.
 This causes chronic pain and discomfort, and can result in sexual pain.
+Prescribers may also discuss this option within broader care plans for conditions where pelvic floor spasm is a component, such as vaginismus or endometriosis-related muscle pain.

 A 2010 study by Rogalski et al. found that vaginal diazepam suppositories gave a clinically significant improvement when added to standard treatments (pelvic physical therapy and trigger point injections).